Job Board

 Clinical Hospitalist

 The UCSF Division of Hospital Medicine at UCSF Health is seeking applicants for clinical hospitalist positions.
 Our goal is to provide faculty members with clinical experiences that match their interests.
-Faculty positions include clinical experiences on the direct care, consult, comanagement, and ED triage services at UCSF Health clinical sites (Parnassus, Mission Bay, and Mount Zion) and St. Mary's Medical Center, our community-based affiliate.
+Faculty positions include clinical experiences on the direct care, consult, comanagement, and ED triage services at UCSF Health clinical sites (Parnassus, Mission Bay, Mount Zion, and St. Mary's).
 Positions include daytime, nighttime, and swing shifts.

 General Medicine Night Hospitalist